calderast/jdb_to_nwb/README.md

 # jdb_to_nwb
 Converts electrophysiology, photometry, and behavioral data for the hex maze task used by the Berke Lab at UCSF to NWB format for sharing and analysis.

-## User Note
-This repository is currently in development and should not be treated as a final/working version of an NWB conversion pipeline.
-Expect the code to change significantly before this pipeline is ready for regular use.

 ## Installation

 ```bash